Colorectal Cancer Is the 2nd Most Common Cause of US Cancer Deaths: Here Are Colon Cancer Symptoms, Treatment, and Prevention

-There’s some encouraging news about colorectal cancer—rates of this often preventable cancer are going down overall.
-With better detection due to screenings with colonoscopies and other tests, as well as lifestyle changes that reduce the risk of this cancer, the incidence rate of new cases has declined by 1 percent each year between 2013 and 2017.
+There’s some encouraging news about colorectal cancer: Rates of this often-preventable cancer are going down overall.
+With better detection due to screenings with colonoscopies and other tests, as well as lifestyle changes that reduce the risk of this cancer, the incidence rate of new cases has declined by one percent each year between 2011 and 2019.

 And even though the incidence—the number of new cases in a given time period—is declining overall, it’s actually rising in younger adults.
 In people younger than age 50, rates have been increasing by one percent to two percent a year since the mid-1990s, according to the ACA.

 Exactly what’s responsible for the rise—perhaps it’s related to a change in the gut microbiome, a more sedentary lifestyle, diet, or inflammation—isn’t yet known, say Milena Gould Suarez, MD, a gastroenterologist and associate professor at Baylor College of Medicine in Houston.